Tony Bettenhausen: Midget car career

 Bettenhausen was part of the midget car "Chicago Gang" with Emil Andres, Cowboy O'Rourke, Paul Russo, Jimmy Snyder, and Wally Zale.
 These racers toured tracks in the Midwest and East Coast of the United States.

 Bettenhausen won the track championship at the Milwaukee Mile in 1942, 1946, and 1947.
 He was the Chicago Raceway Park champion in 1941, 1942, and 1947.

-In October 1950, he was involved in a race in Sacramento, California, when his car locked wheels with another racer's car, causing a crash through the guard rail, resulting in fatal injuries to spectator Peter Bernard Stuberak, and injuries to two other spectators.
+In October 1950, Bettenhausen was involved in a race in Sacramento, California, when his car locked wheels with another racer's car, causing a crash through the guard rail, resulting in fatal injuries to spectator Peter Bernard Stuberak, and injuries to two other spectators.

 Bettenhausen won the 1959 Turkey Night Grand Prix, and the Hut Hundred in 1955 and 1956.

 Championship car career

 Bettenhausen drove in the AAA and USAC Championship Car series, racing in the 1941 and 1946-1961 seasons with 121 starts, including 14 in the Indianapolis 500.
 He finished in the top ten 74 times, with 21 victories.

-He won the National Championship in 1951 after recording eight victories and two second-place finishes in fourteen events.
+Bettenhausen won the National Championship in 1951 after recording eight victories and two second-place finishes in fourteen events.
 He announced his retirement from all racing but the Indianapolis 500 after the season.

 He decided to return full-time for the 1954 season.
 He was involved in a midget car wreck in Chicago, suffering head injuries after striking a concrete wall.
 He was in critical condition for several days.

-He prearranged to co-drive with Chicago Gang friend Paul Russo in the 1955 Indianapolis 500.
+Bettenhausen prearranged to co-drive with Chicago Gang friend Paul Russo in the 1955 Indianapolis 500.
 They finished second.

 In 1958, Bettenhausen became the first driver to claim the National Championship without a win.
 He was assured the title with a second-place finish at Phoenix.
 He finished second in the national championship to Rodger Ward in 1959.